 I just returned from my first trip to the amazing city of New Orleans!
-What a place—rich in history and culture.
+What a place—a city rich in history and culture.

 On the final leg of the trip home I sat reflecting on the warmth of the NoLa people and the pride associated with excellent products and services, when a man also traveling home from the South, made the following comment, “The only good thing about the South is the manners.
 People there really know their place and respect white people.
 They don’t have attitudes like these Mexicans over here.”